Chhaya02/Gale-ipl-report-assignment/README.md

 ## Installing
  ### Installing Python 3
   You can simply head to the official website and download the binaries for your operating system.

- ### Installing Pandas
-   pip3 install pandas or run requirement.txt file

 ## Setting up Your Project
   - Creating a Virtual Environment
   - Activate Virtual Environment
+  - run requirement.txt file or pip3 install pandas
   - Run ipl_report.py file
   - Enter Season to get the data